zeebe-io/project-action/README.md

 ### Organization project

 For organization project, the default GITHUB_TOKEN is typically not enough.
-You will need to create a new token with admin rights for your organization, and create a secret to hold that token.
+You will need to create a new token with admin read rights for your organization, and create a secret to hold that token.

 For organization projects, you only need to specify the type, owner, and name of the project.
 In this case, owner refers to the organization itself.